The following list contains our most popular admission testing resources and blog posts:

 3. Comparing scores

-How to compare new SAT scores to old SAT and ACT scores using the same concordance data that colleges use to understand scores.
+How to compare ACT to SAT scores using the same concordance table that colleges use to understand scores.
 Related: how the SAT and ACT are scaled explains why students should not choose tests or test dates based on misguided notions of the “curve.”

 ACT is now more popular than the SAT, even among the highest-scoring students.
-Who are the students who should choose the less popular SAT and why?
+Who are the students who should choose the SAT over the ACT and why?
 What kind of leisure reading will help you on the SAT and ACT, why not to be afraid of ACT Science, how to interpret the new ACT score report, and how to handle the ACT’s aggressive pacing.

-An up to date list of which colleges require or recommend the SAT or ACT essay, an explanation of the ACT essay scoring changes and resulting confusion, a comparison of what each assignment asks of students, and more detailed guidance on SAT essay strategies and ACT essay strategies.
+An up to date list of which colleges require or recommend the SAT or ACT essay, how to decide what is a “good” essay score, a comparison of what each assignment asks of students, and more detailed guidance on SAT essay strategies and ACT essay strategies.

 7. Subject Tests